alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 // undefined
 ```

 Using the `?` operator for calling a method if the thing you want to call is not a method will not work.
-For example, let's say that `sayHi` is not a method but a property.
+For example, let's say that `sayHi` is not a method, but a property.
 If you try to call it, with `?` operator, JavaScript will still throw `TypeError` saying that `sayHi` is not a function.

 So, make sure that the method you want to call is really a method.
 If it is something else, it will still lead to JavaScript throwing an error.